-Note: Once the SMS code has been sent in the first SMS, which also contains an option, the code remains active for 20 minutes thereafter and further programming SMS commands can be sent without the code.
+Once the SMS code has been sent on the programming SMS the code remains active for 20 minutes thereafter and further programming SMS commands can be sent.
 The code is cancelled once you exit programming mode.

-SMS programming messages have the following format:
+SMS programming a message must follow the format: